Non-Asymptotic Analysis of Classical Spectrum Estimators with $L$-mixing Time-series Data: Simulation

 \section{Simulation}

 To verify the obtained error bounds for the two classical spectrum estimators, samples are generated from measurements of a finite-state Markov chain.
-The stochastic process $\by[k] \in \{0,1\}\subset\bbR$ corresponds to the sequence of states generated via the Markov chain with transition matrix $ P = $ The unique stationary distribution of the Markov chain is $\mu = [5/12, 7/12]$, which gives $\bbE[\by[k]] = 7/12$.
-Note to match the zero-mean assumption of this work, we can simply shift measurements by the mean $\bbE[\by[k]]$ in the simulation.
+The stochastic process $\by[k] \in \{0,1\}$ corresponds to the sequence of states generated via the Markov chain with transition matrix $ P = . $ In the simulation, we shift measurements by the mean $\bbE[\by[k]]=7/12$ to match the zero-mean assumption.

 It can be proved that such an ergodic finite-state markov chain $\by[k]$ is L-mixing \cite{ gerencser2002new}.
 Proposition 4.1 of \cite{gerencser2002new} also calculates an upper bound of the $L$-mixing statistics $\Gamma_{d,q}(\by)$.
 Note that the Doeblin coefficient in our example is $\delta = \min\{0.3/(5/12), 0.5/(7/12)\} = 0.72$.
 Let $G_{\max} = \max_k\|\by[k]\|$.
 Therefore, $\Gamma_{d,4q}(\by) \le 4 G_{\max} \frac{1}{1- (1-\delta)^{\frac{1}{4q}}} \le \frac{4 G_{\max}}{\delta} 4q$.
 Furthermore, $M_{4q}(\by) \le G_{\max}$.
 This allows the explicit computation of the bound shown in Theorem~\ref{thm:highProb}.